Skip to main content

 Dr. Ash

-1. Day 1: Download the Ultralight app and send a "Hello" message to confirm your channel is live.
+1. Set up Ultralight.
+Download the app from your invite email and send a "Hello" to confirm your channel is live.

 Scientific References